saibaba/monad_monoid/PROOF.md

 And, basically a monad gives ability to chain together or compose functions in using a more complex algorithm (each monad having its own algorithm) that are usually not composable just through type compatibility.
 See State monad for an example of elaborate algorithm.

+Also, sometimes join is not just about removing one level of indirection introduced, but might have to do some computation.
+Again, it is a good idea to study State monad (implemented using join and fmap instead of bind) to understand this at a deeper level.
+See the 'state.hs' for this.

 Introduction
 -------------